desihub/specprod-db/doc/dynamic.rst

 - Plan for how to support fuji+guadalupe combined analysis.
 May need to look into cross-schema views, or daughter tables that inherit from both schemas.
 - Anticipate loading afterburners and VACs into the database.
+- How do q3c indexes work with dynamic loading?